aws/eks-anywhere/docs/content/en/docs/clustermgmt/observability/observability.md

 {{% /alert %}}

 ## Create a cluster with IRSA
 IAM role can be associated with a Kubernetes service account.
 This service account can then provide AWS permissions to the containers in any pod that uses that service account.
-With this feature, there will be no need to hardcode AWS Environment variable on your machine.
+With this feature, there will be no need to hardcode AWS security credentials as environment variables on your machine.
 [EKS Anywhere cluster spec for Pod IAM]({{< relref "../../getting-started/optional/irsa/" >}}) gives step-by-step guidance on how to do so.